The Physical Manifestation of Anxiety

 I feel my anxiety in my stomach.
 It churns; it burns.
 It is so intense.
 Sometimes, I feel it in my forehead too, and my neck.
 I clench my thighs, lower back, and abdomen.
-But primarily my stomach.
-Burning, churning, whirlpooling, causing or at least contributing to my acid reflux.
+My stomach is burning, churning, and whirlpooling, all at once, causing or at least contributing to my acid reflux.

 I was raised to believe that anxiety is a lack of faith in God.
 To be anxious is to be in sin.
 But that's okay, dear sinner, because God forgives you.
 So just stop being anxious, okay?

-None of these beliefs have any positive effect on anxiety whatsoever.
-In fact, these beliefs can make anxiety worse because now, not only are you anxious, but you are also failing morally.
-You are committing the sin of anxiety, which creates more anxiety, and now you are on a neverending ride, a loop of terror.
+None of these beliefs ever offered me any relief whatsoever.
+In fact, these beliefs made my anxiety worse because now, not only was I anxious, I was also failing morally, by committing the sin of anxiety, which ironically created more anxiety, pulling me into a loop of terror.
 If you were a better person, you would trust God.
 Jesus told you not to worry, after all.
 Chill out, you little piece of shit.

 I have not clung to the religion of my youth, for the most part I have let it go.
 Trying to be a good Christian did not make me a better person, but oddly enough, letting go of Christianity did.
 I became more empathetic, more understanding of human complexity.
 More willing to see the gray areas.
-My anxiety is not gone; oh no, I still have anxiety.
+My anxiety is not gone, but my world is wide open and so much more beautiful than before.

 Leaving the worldview in which you were raised and on which the entire foundation of your life has been built is anxiety-inducing in its own right.
 But looking back, I don't think I ever truly believed.
 I forced myself to believe that I believed because I had no other options, except for the firey furnace.

 These days, I like to think that the universe is chaotic and nonsensical and that we do not bring our troubles upon ourselves.
 I find comfort in that.
-I am not anxious because of choice or moral failing; I am anxious due to the combination of my unique brain chemistry and my experiences.
+I am not anxious because of my choices or moral failings; I am anxious due to my unique brain chemistry and my unique experiences.
 I could not have changed anything that led me to this point.

 Once, I put an ice cube on my face and immediately began to sob.
 Sometimes, the present is unpleasant, but we must be there nonetheless.
 Sometimes, you need to sob.